mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

 }
 ```

-* The  namespaces hierarchy are the same as project directories.
+* The  namespaces hierarchy is the same as project directories.
 So the directories of previous examples are:

 ```
 MyProject